TDCI: Tennessee contracting license suspended for Joe Wood, owner of Wood Construction and Remodeling

 The Tennessee Attorney General’s Office has received more than 30 complaints from customers who signed contracts for home remodeling projects with unfinished work.
 The North Carolina Attorney General’s Office has received at least seven.

-“These actions are directed at helping protect consumers from a licensee who has repeatedly frustrated consumers with his lack of professionalism,” said TDCI Assistant Commissioner Alex Martin in a news release.
 “Tennesseans should know that the Department works to protect them from those bad actors who do not follow the ‘Golden Rule.’
-I urge consumers who have had unsatisfactory experiences with Joe Wood to file complaints with our team today.”
+I urge consumers who have had unsatisfactory experiences with Joe Wood to file complaints with our team today,” said TDCI Assistant Commissioner Alex Martin in a news release.

 In the release, TDCI outlined practices to help consumers looking to hire a contractor.
 Those include: